Javascript is not enabled.

 AARP also continues to push for affordable housing at the state and local levels, including legislation that makes it easier for homeowners to build ADUs, such as in-law suites, basement apartments or backyard cottages.
 With the help of AARP, 21 states have passed laws in recent years permitting ADU construction or updating existing laws to be more permissive, and many localities have followed suit.

-These smaller homes can help older adults age in place, stay close to family and caregivers, or generate additional income, while also increasing the overall supply of affordable housing.
+These smaller homes can help older adults age in place, stay close to family and caregivers or generate additional income, while also increasing the overall supply of affordable housing.
 They are “a way to get more housing options in the neighborhoods where people want to be,” says Rodney Harrell, vice president of family, home and community at AARP’s Public Policy Institute.

-Emily Paulin contributed to this story.
+Emily Paulin and Miriam Cross contributed to this story.

 Unlock Access to AARP Members Edition